-The performance gains of many-cores over sequential implementations are quickly lost as communication overheads approach task execution times [6].
+The performance gains of many-cores over sequential implementations are quickly lost as communication overheads approach task execution times [9].
 In order to maximize throughput of the many-core array, it is important that message transfer latencies be kept low.
 Message transfers managed directly in software require processor intervention for data movement and synchronization.
 By implementing these functions in hardware, PEs are released from having to explicitly oversee data transfers, thereby allowing them to perform useful work instead.
 Pronto uses a DMA engine based message passing system for data transfers.
-Data blocks are moved between tile-local memories using hardware managed MPBs over the R3 network-on-chip interconnect.
+Data blocks are moved between tile-local memories using hardware managed Message Passing Buffers (MPB) over the R3 network-on-chip interconnect.
+Figure 2 illustrates the architecture of a NagaM PE tile with the Pronto message passing interface.